-Take the College's placement test, submit acceptable SAT or ACT scores, or provide acceptable college transcripts.
-The College placement test may be taken at Central Carolina Technical College (CCTC) or another postsecondary institution.
+First, contact Admissions at one of our convenient locations to determine Exemption to Placement Testing for entering the College.
+Admissions will advise for acceptable SAT or ACT scores, acceptable college transcripts, or College Placement test.
+If the College Placement test is required, the test may be taken at Central Carolina Technical College (CCTC) or another postsecondary institution.
 Some programs require other admission tests.
 Test scores and/or transcripts can be mailed or faxed to the Admissions Office.